 Title Examiners, Abstractors, and Searchers receive the highest pay in Vermont, where they receive job pay of about $69310.
 People in this category of job receive the highest pay in Real Estate and Rental and Leasing, where they can get average pay scales of $71380.

 Are you an aspiring title examiner, abstractor, or searcher?
-Want an opportunity to earn even more?
-Reach the people in your field who can help you get ahead.
-Create your free title examiner, abstractor, or searcher profile today and take control of your future.The national wage distribution is shown below.
+Want a new opportunity where you can earn a higher salary?
+Create your free title examiner, abstractor, or searcher job alert today and take control of your future.The national wage distribution is shown below.
 To overlay local salaries for a Title Examiner, Abstractor, or Searcher, please select your state.